-Since every marriage deals with it, we need to address it.
+Since every marriage deals with conflict, we need to address it.
 But don’t worry, it won’t be that bad.
-What better time to talk about conflict than outside of an argument and with a clear head!
+What better time to talk about conflict than outside of an argument and with a clear head?

 “Instead of seeing conflict as an unfortunate event you have to go through, God wants you to see it as an opportunity you get to grow through.”

 - Together, decide where you’re going for dinner.
 Maybe a place you’ve never tried before?